BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 Write a static value to provided `address`
 - `address` - always starts with one of the regions: `MAIN`, `HEAP`, or `ALIAS`.
 Next, we have offsets.
 If the offset is not the last one, it is treated as a pointer address.
 In provided first example we read the pointer from `MAIN + 0x12257C30` and add to it `0x434` to get a final address.
+- `address_unsafe` - flag if that address doesn't store correct pointer before first frame is pushed, it will go through address validation in Core before use.
+It's not obligatory to use, by default it's false if `unsafeCheck` is true.
 - `value_type` - check "Supported types".
 - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.